lombardpress/lombardpress-schema/docs/critical.md

 > secum compateretur illud] non illud *nota* illud *corr. ex* idem

-As discussed [below](#witDetail), such cases can also continue to be addressed with the use of `witDetail`.
+As discussed [below in witDetail](#witDetail), such cases can also continue to be addressed with the use of `witDetail`.
 In this case, one would simply ignore the correction in the `rdg` and then add a note in `witDetail`.
 However, since this case is quite common, it is nice to be able to simply add the correction within the `rdg` and not worry about adding an extra `witDetail`.

 ### A Correction that Varies